 A race against time

-Al-Hamndou Dorsouma works as Chief Climate Change Officer in the Compliance and Safeguards Division of the African Development Bank, leading Bank’s efforts on climate change in Africa, building climate resilience and low carbon opportunities into Bank’s investments, and supporting Bank’s engagement with climate financing instruments, including the Green Climate Fund.
+Al-Hamdou Dorsouma works as Manager for Climate and Green Growth Division within the Climate Change and Green Growth Department of the African Development Bank, managing a team of Climate Change and Growth Officers and leading Bank’s efforts on climate change in Africa, building climate resilience and low carbon opportunities into Bank’s investments, and supporting Bank’s engagement with the United Nations Framework Convention on Climate Change (UNFCCC) and supporting Africa’s negotiation process.
+Mr. Dorsouma is also the Officer-In-Charge of the Bank’s Climate Finance Division, leading Bank’s climate finance initiatives, including the Green Climate Fund.
 His academic background is Geography and Environmental Management.

 In light of the urgency to limit the increase in global average temperature below 2 degrees Celsius, members of the international community are negotiating a new and binding climate change agreement.
 While the exact form and scope of the new agreement is still open to negotiation, developed and developing countries were invited to prepare their Intended Nationally Determined Contributions (INDCs) for the post-2020 period.